doobah/icepack/README_NUGET.md

 * Deserialization is somewhat resilient to changes to the data types since serialization:
   * Fields that have been added/removed to/from a class since serialization will be ignored.
   * A field that was serialized as a reference to an instance of a missing class is ignored.
-  * If a class was derived from another class that is now missing or is no longer a base class, the missing or former base class is ignored, and the serializer resumes deserializing fields from further ancestors.
+  * If a class was derived from another class that is now missing or is no longer a base class, the missing or former base class is ignored, and the serializer resumes deserializing fields from other ancestors.
   * The `PreviousName` attribute can be assigned to a field to indicate that the name of the field has changed, so that the correct field will be matched with what is in the serialized data.

 # Limitations

 * Only fields (both private and public) are serialized, not properties.
-* `nuint`, `nint`, and delegates are not supported.
+* `nuint`, `nint`, delegates, pointers, Span, and generic type definitions are not supported.
 * Deserializing after changing the type of a serialized field results in undefined behaviour.
-* Changing the name of a type will result in the serializer ignoring objects of that type.
+* Changing the name or namespace of a type will result in the serializer ignoring objects of that type.

 # Examples